mouradboutrid/geometry_dash_RL/docs/quickstart.rst

 **Q: How do I evaluate on other levels?**

 A: Requires manual slice definition and expert reward shaping.
-See :doc:`../future_work`.